What are Mass Flow Meters?

 *See Figure on right

-In a typical thermal mass flow meter, gas enters the meter via an upstream port connected to the process to be measured (by Swagelok® VCR®, VCO®, etc).
-A majority of the gas will move through the bypass shunt; however, a certain fraction flows through the thermal mass flow sensor capillary tube.
-The meter’s shunt is selected such that the amount of gas moving through the flow sensor is approximately the same at full-scale flow.
-The gas flow must be laminar to ensure a linear percentage enters the mass flow sensor.
-After passing through the thermal mass flow sensor, the gas then exits the flow meter via a downstream port.
+In a typical flow meter, gas enters the meter via an upstream port connected to the process to be measured (by Swagelok® VCR®, VCO®, etc).
+A majority of the gas will move through the bypass shunt; however, a certain fraction flows through the thermal mass flow sensor capillary tube to measure gas flow.
+The meter's shunt is selected such that the amount of gas moving through the flow sensor is approximately the same at full-scale flow.
+The gas flow must be laminar to ensure a linear percentage enters the flow sensor.
+After passing through the sensor, the gas then exits the flow meter via a downstream port.

 Thermal Mass Flow Sensor: The Heart of the Flow Meter